How to use this guide for your application

 You need to be honest when you apply.
 If you aren’t, we can refuse your application.
 If we find out you didn’t tell us about something relevant, we will investigate it to find out why and we might open a fitness to practise case.

-You don’t need to tell us about all your health issues and there are other things you don’t need to tell us.
+You don’t need to tell us about all your health conditions and there are other things you don’t need to tell us.
 Read the rest of the guide to find out what you do and don’t need to tell us.

 Use our tool to help you decide what to tell us